PCI Compliance is Required – Soon, Validation Will Be, Too

 Is PCI Compliance required?

-PCI compliance is required for all businesses that accept credit or debit card payments — even for businesses with very little volume.
-However, only larger merchants are required to have PCI compliance validated by a qualified security assessor (QSA).
+Yes, PCI compliance is required for all businesses that accept credit or debit card payments — even for businesses with very little volume.

 Merchant Levels & Compliance